softwaremill/jekyll-softwaremill/_posts/company/2015-05-28-comparing-akka-stream-scalaz-stream.md

   Await.result(r, 1.hour)
 }
-// + code for ParseLinesStage and IntersperseStage
+// + code for IntersperseStage

 // scalaz
 override def run(from: File, to: File) = {